-A blunder is worse than a mistake usually converting into material or positional disadvantage immediately.
+A blunder is usually worse than a mistake, a blunder is an error where there is a material or positional disadvantage immediately after the move is played.
 Mistakes on the other hand are tenable, errors that can be compensated with decent play.

 There is a surprising amount of traits that make these similar words be different, and they’re not exactly noticeable either.
 I’m not going to add a lot of fluff in this, let’s begin.

 Is a blunder and mistake in chess the same?

 A blunder and a mistake are not the same, blunders are usually tactical in nature with instant disadvantages while mistakes are more strategic having long term effects.

 Some said that the difference between a blunder and a mistake in chess is relative which is absolutely false, there is a distinction.
 Perhaps these are those who didn’t spend that much time doing analysis work (I’m not hating on them) since it is important there.